 We as people are no different.
-However, what we as scientists have not understood clearly until recent decades is that there is a limit for which we can exploit these mechanisms.
 Like a muscle that is overused, our stress mechanisms fatigue when we have too much stress, and ultimately become damaged.

 This is why when we are very stressed or traumatized, our bodies become more vulnerable to stress-related illness, disability, and even early death.
 We also become more susceptible to more financial and social problems as well.